suyashmahar/ucsd-thesis.typ/ucsd_thesis.typ

 // mjr => major

 #let prof_indent = state("ut_prof_indent", 1cm)

+// Spacing before the first entry of the chapter in the outline
 #let otln_new_chp_spc = state("ut_otln_new_chp_spc", 1em)

+// Spacing between the chapter number and the chapter title in the outline
 #let otln_chp_primary_spc = state("ut_otln_chp_primary_spc", 6em)

+// Additional indentation of sub-headings for each level in the outline
 #let otln_chp_secondary_spc = state("ut_otln_chp_secondary_spc", 3em)

+// Spacing between the major entries in the table of contents
 #let toc_mjr_spc = state("ut_toc_mjr_spc", 2em)

+// Leading of the outline (table of contents, list of figures, etc.)
 #let otln_leading_spc = state("ut_otln_leading_spc", 1em)

+// Columns for the list of abbreviations.
+The first column is for the abbreviation and the second column is for the full form.
 #let abbrv_columns = state("ut_abbrv_columns", (0.25fr, 1fr))

 #let CommitteeProf(person, indent: true) = context {